 Neobanks, like Xinja, are paving the way to the new world of banking, as they are 100% online and are designed to be operated all from your smartphone, whenever and wherever you need.

-Xinja currently holds a restricted authorised deposit-taking institution (RADI) licence, but aims to obtain a full ADI soon so they can roll out both a transaction and savings accounts.
+Xinja currently holds an authorised deposit-taking institution (ADI) licence, but is aiming to roll out both a transaction and savings accounts in the near future.

 At the beginning of the year, global measurement and data analytics company, Nielson, found that two thirds of Australians still bank with the big four, but there was a significant spike in numbers of those who said they would go digital instead.

 From the 2.1 million that were wanting to make the change, 16% said that they’d opt for a digital banking alternative.

 Xinja’s Van Le suggested that customers are diverting from the big four because of poor service, dishonesty, exploitation, and simply because they are out of date.

 “Neobanks are not just 100% digital and designed for mobile, but they banking redesigned from the ground up, free from legacy technology, legacy siloes, and legacy thinking,” Le said

 “Xinja's entire model is built around helping our customers make more out of their money.
 If they do well, so do we.
 We are focused on analysing their data so that we can deliver them more value.”

 Here at Mozo, we’re all about helping you get the biggest bang for your buck, and with the rollout of open banking only weeks away, Aussies will have more choice when it comes to their banking.

 So when the time comes to review your banking set up, here are a few reasons you might go for a neobank instead: